Last Updated on

 Srinagar continued to enjoy the privileges of being a part of a kingdom and remained an integral part of Kashmir, considered a princely state right until India achieved its independence in 1947.

 But thereafter, the state was ravaged by insurgency, militancy, war, and terrorism in attempts by multiple stakeholders to lay claim to this region of India.
-It still is a rather contentious part of the country, but it remains India’s crown and a stunning crown at that.
+It still is a somewhat contentious part of the country, but it remains India’s crown and a stunning crown at that.

 Have your wits about you.